 Assistant Professor and Scientific Director, Energy and Environmental Policy with University of Calgary

 "Extraordinary claims require extraordinary evidence"

-Jennifer Winter (PhD, Calgary) is an Assistant Professor and Scientific Director of the Energy and Environmental Policy research division at The School of Public Policy, University of Calgary.
+Dr. Jennifer Winter is an Assistant Professor and Scientific Director of the Energy and Environmental Policy research division at The School of Public Policy, University of Calgary.
 Jennifer also directs the Canadian Network for Energy Policy Research and Analysis.
 Her research evaluates climate policies, and examines the effects of government regulation and policy on energy development and the associated consequences and trade-offs.
-Current research projects are the prospects for Canadian LNG exports to Europe, social impacts of hydraulic fracturing, and comparing provincial emission-reduction policies.

 "Don’t get so busy making a living that you forget to make a life."

-Lauren is a Manager in Accenture’s Strategy Practice, where she works closely with her clients to analyze business problems and develop solutions that can help add value to their organizations.
-Her work is primarily focused on strategy development, operating model design, strategy development, organizational effectiveness, and project management.
-Lauren works with clients in the energy, manufacturing, insurance and not-for-profit sectors.
-In addition to her client work she co-leads the Accenture Calgary Women’s Employee Resource Group, managing the programming and development of women’s initiatives for the office and was the former lead of the Accenture Calgary Energy Hub, helping the office grow their skills and understanding of the energy industry.
+Lauren is a Senior Manager in Accenture’s Strategy Practice, where she works closely with her clients to analyze business problems and develop solutions that can help add value to their organizations.
+Her work is primarily focused on strategy development, operating model design, organizational effectiveness, and project management.
+Lauren works with clients across a number of sectors, including energy, manufacturing, insurance, telecommunication, government, and not-for-profit.
+In addition to her client work, she Co-Leads the Accenture Calgary Women’s Group, managing the programming and development of women’s initiatives for the office and was the former lead of the Accenture Calgary Energy Hub, helping the office grow their skills and understanding of the energy industry.

 Prior to joining Accenture Lauren worked as a Business Development Analyst at Kinder Morgan Canada and in Corporate Sustainable Development at Suncor Energy.
 She holds a Bachelor of Commerce with Distinction from the University of Calgary, Haskayne School of Business.
 In 2016 Lauren was the recipient of the Young Women in Energy Award.